pagedjs/pagedjs/src/components/readme.md

 ### Page marks (crop & cross)

-Marks only render when bleed > 0 and marks are crop and/or cross:
+The attribute `marks` defines whether and which marks are rendered.
+The component supports crop and cross marks:

 ```html
 <paged-page bleed="3mm" marks="crop cross">
     <p>Printing with crop & cross marks.</p>
 </paged-page>
 ```

+Note: marks render only when the bleed is bigger than 0.

 ---